Benefits Congratulations to our Spring 2021 Graduates! Register

 Raleigh Neighborhood College just reaffirmed that everybody's opinion matters.
 We should take an active role in how the City is shaped and making it a city that is comfortable as well as prosperous now and in the future.
-We each have a hand in that.Charles Haywood, employee of the N.C.
+We each have a hand in that.Charles Haywood, Employee of the N.C.
 Justice Department

-Neighborhood College offers participants the tools to become actively involved in neighborhood and community organizations.
+Raleigh Neighborhood College (RNC) offers participants the tools to become actively involved in neighborhood and community organizations.
 Many graduates serve as a resource for their neighbors or go on to become leaders in local neighborhood organizations.

 Students meet Raleigh and Wake County staffers who provide an inside look at the services and programs offered by the City of Raleigh and Wake County.
 Classes may include a trip to the Raleigh Television Network for a simulated taping and visits with the Raleigh Police Department and fire department.

 It connected me personally more to the City.
 I feel that I not only know more about the workings of the City but I feel more a part of it because of the experience.Clodah Bastian, Executive Director of International Focus